-Castle Howard Christmas 2018 – The 12 Days of Christmas at Castle Howard runs from 17 November to 31 December 2018.
-Tickets go on sale at 9am on Tuesday 4 September 2018
+Castle Howard Christmas 2019 -A Christmas Masquerade at Castle Howard runs from 16 November to 5 January 2020.
+Tickets are on sale now.

 Review of Castle Howard at Christmas 2017